Create a Kubernetes Engine cluster

 Next, click go back and you should start to see images from the /r/aww subreddit classified by the labels provided by the Vision API.
 You will see some of the images classified multiple times, when multiple labels are detected for them.
 (You can reload in a bit, in case you brought up the page before the crawler was finished).

 Your results will look something like this:

-Below are a multiple choice questions to reinforce your understanding of this lab's concepts.
-Answer them to the best of your abilities.
+Below is a multiple choice question to reinforce your understanding of this lab's concepts.
+Answer it to the best of your abilities.

-This self-paced lab is part of the Qwiklabs Machine Learning APIs, Kubernetes Solutions, and Advanced ML: ML Infrastructure Quests.
-A Quest is a series of related labs that form a learning path.
-Completing a Quest earns you a badge to recognize your achievement.
-You can make your badge (or badges) public and link to them in your online resume or social media account.
-Enroll in one of the above Quests and get immediate completion credit if you've taken this lab.
-See other available Qwiklabs Quests.
+This self-paced lab is part of the Machine Learning APIs, Advanced ML: ML Infrastructure quests.
+A quest is a series of related labs that form a learning path.
+Completing a quest earns you a badge to recognize your achievement.
+You can make your badge or badges public and link to them in your online resume or social media account.
+Enroll in any quest that contains this lab and get immediate completion credit.
+Refer to the Google Cloud Skills Boost catalog for all available quests.

 Take your next lab

-Try out another lab on Machine Learning APIs, like Running Dedicated Game Servers in Google Kubernetes Engine or Distributed Load Testing using Kubernetes.
+Try out another lab on Machine Learning APIs, like Distributed Load Testing using Kubernetes.

 ...helps you make the most of Google Cloud technologies.
 Our classes include technical skills and best practices to help you get up to speed quickly and continue your learning journey.
 We offer fundamental to advanced level training, with on-demand, live, and virtual options to suit your busy schedule.
 Certifications help you validate and prove your skill and expertise in Google Cloud technologies.